 Closing speaker: David Crystal

-Conference came to its glorious conclusion with the fascinating plenary session by David Crystal sharing about his experiences editing the Cambridge Encyclopaedia of Language.
+Conference came to its glorious conclusion with the fascinating plenary session by David Crystal.
+He shared his experiences editing the Cambridge Encyclopaedia of Language.

 Here’s to next year

-So, as the post-conference blues set in, here’s to next September and #sfep2020 (or #ciep2020) in Milton Keynes.
-Here’s my link to my blog post about last year’s conference (#sfep2018).
+As the post-conference blues set in, here’s to next September and #sfep2020 (or #ciep2020) in Milton Keynes.
+Here’s my link to my blog post about last year’s conference – Why SfEP Conference is Cool (#sfep2018).

 Thank you to Beth Hamer and the conference team!

-Proofread by Lisa de Caux, SfEP Intermediate Level Member, https://www.ldceditorial.co.uk
+Proofread by Lisa de Caux, CIEP (was Intermediate Member then) now Professional Member, https://www.ldceditorial.co.uk